Manage My Booking

 Attractions and Things to do in Gizan

 There are many beautiful regions within Gizan.
-There are miles of mountainous areas, forests and stunning coast lines.
-If you want to make the most of your stay here, then here are five things to do that we would recommend.
+There are miles of mountainous areas, forests and stunning coastlines.
+We’ve picked the top 5 activities for you to enjoy in Gizan:

 If you are interested in learning about local history and culture, then the Gizan Museum is the place to go.
 There are always a number of exhibits on display in the main presentation hall, as well as different sections designated to photography, drawings and TV shows.
 It also has a library with a variety of incredibly rare first-edition books.

 Gizan has a long coastline, filled with amazing beaches for you to enjoy.
-If you’re feeling adventurous, then there are a number of diving spots, where you can take to the clear seas and explore the depths of the ocean.
-Here you will find colourful coral reefs, exotic fish and other interesting items.
+If you’re feeling adventurous, you will appreciate a number of diving spots where you can take to the clear seas and explore the depths of the ocean. find colourful coral reefs, exotic fish, and other interesting sea life.
 If you take a boat to the Farasan Islands, you can enjoy snorkelling and diving directly off the beach.

 The market scene is very popular in Saudi Arabia, particularly in Gizan.
 Here you will find locals selling everything from fish to rare animals.
-You can spend a fun afternoon wandering around all the different stalls to see what’s on offer, and haggle for a good price.
+Spend a fun afternoon wandering around all the different stalls to see what’s on offer, and haggle for a good price.
 Saturday and Sunday are the best days to do so.

 If you’re looking to get out of the city, and are interested in going somewhere other than the beach, then you should definitely check out the Fifa Mountains.
 They’re full of amazing scenery, with beautiful flowers and lots of greenery.